breatheco-de/content/src/content/lesson/regular-expressions.md

 ## Building and Testing Regular Expressions
 ***

 Never start creating a Regex without having a live testing tool – it can get very complicated very easily.
-The best way is to use the “divide and conquer” strategy (again) – split your Regex into several smaller Regex’s, and then combine them all.
+The best way is to use the "divide and conquer" strategy (again) – split your Regex into several smaller Regex’s, and then combine them all.

 ## The Patterns Syntax
 ***